VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 The above image shows configured rules which means that all the traffic is sent to the hub by default except for the above-mentioned destination IPs for all the ports.

-To configure the DNS hostname, simply click on the Add+ button and select the protocol as DNS.
+To configure a domain name to be excluded, simply click on the Add+ button and select the protocol as FQDN.
 This will match DNS queries sent over UDP port 53 and will give the option to configure the URL that will be excluded as shown below:

 Encrypted DNS (eDNS) or TCP DNS query responses will not generate tunnel exclusions.
 If an MX does not observe an unencrypted UDP DNS query response matching the FQDN, then an exclusion for the IP address(es) in the DNS query response will not be generated.

-Any other DNS query response gets added to the VPN exclusion.
-Keep in mind that the DNS hostname will be in exclusion for as long as the DNS query response TTL; i.e.: the exclusion will be valid for the duration of the DNS TTL, after that, it expires and further traffic will be diverted over the tunnel instead of its WAN interface.
+Any valid unencrypted UDP DNS query response for the configured FQDN will add the resolved IP address(es) to the VPN exclusion.
+Keep in mind that the DNS hostname will remain excluded for as long as the DNS query response TTL; i.e., the exclusion will be valid for the duration of the DNS TTL.
+Afterwards, it expires, and further traffic will be diverted over the tunnel instead of its WAN interface.

-Meraki MX/Z supports L7 Application based Local Internet Breakout for the top SD-WAN Applications.
+Meraki MX/Z supports Layer 7 (L7) application-based Local Internet Breakout for top SD-WAN applications.
 The following is the list of applications that can be excluded from the full tunnel VPN.

 -